SReject/obsstudio.js/README.md

 #### `recordState`
 Emitted when the recording state changes

+`event.data` is a `obsstudio.state` enumerate

 # Abstraction
 `obsabstraction.js` is a non-obsstudio abstraction so `obsstudio.js` can be used within a browser outside of an OBS-Studio BrowserSource.
-The abstraction makes use of web browers' `location.hash` to retrieve events.
+The abstraction makes use of web browsers' `location.hash` to retrieve events.

 ## Issuing events
 Events are issued via changes to `location.hash`.
-Events are formatted as a urlencoded queryString and must always contain an `event` parameter.
+Events are formatted as a url-encoded query-string and must always contain an `obsevent` parameter.

 ## Events